SoundCloud for Developers

 Embedding

-The SC.oEmbed function is a wrapper for the SoundCloud oEmbed endpoint.
+SC.oEmbed wraps the SoundCloud oEmbed endpoint.

 SC.oEmbed('https://soundcloud.com/forss/flickermood', {